tromp/equihash/README.md

 made me realize that my 2nd stage bucket sort could benefit from linking rather than listing xor-able slots, which gave me the final speed boost.

+On Thursday Nov 3, user elbandi on Slack reported a bug in verify() where it allows a non-zero final digit in the top-level xor.
+That is now fixed.

 More detailed documentation is available in the equi_miner.h source code.

 Performance summary (on 4GHz i7-4790K and NVidia GTX980):